 Context Engineering

-Summary: Once the behavior is selected, we must ensure it happens.
-We do not rely on willpower.
-We engineer the context (physical, digital, social) so that the behavior is the only logical outcome.
+Summary: Once the behavior is selected, don’t rely on willpower alone.
+Engineer the context (physical, digital, social) so the behavior is easy, obvious, and the path of least resistance.

 The Core Insight

-Friction Determines Fate.
-Small amounts of friction kill behaviors faster than lack of motivation.
-We must smooth the path to near-zero resistance.
+Friction Is Often Decisive.
+Small amounts of friction can kill behaviors faster than lack of motivation.
+Reduce steps, remove uncertainty, and place the action in the user’s natural flow.

 Engineering Levels